 Trees

 Let’s talk about trees, shall we?
 I love them!
-Besides our main Christmas tree, I have trees everywhere during the holidays!
-Some trees with natural-looking branches and others are made of glass or wood.
-I love collecting a new tree or two each year!
-Trees happen to be very versatile for winter too!
-Remove the ribbon and ornaments (if applicable) and you have a perfect wintery piece to add to your everyday decor during the winter!
+Besides our main Christmas tree, I have a small tree everywhere you look during the holidays!
+Some trees with natural-looking branches, bare branches, cone trees and others are made of glass or wood which are all great options.
+Trees happen to be a very easy way to transition your decor from Christmas to winter!
+Remove the ribbon and ornaments so you are left with a bare tree and now you have a perfect wintery piece to add to your everyday decor during the winter!
+You can even leave your white lights or twinkle lights too!

 Pinecones